peterjmarko/llm-narrative-framework/DEVELOPERS_GUIDE.template.md

 *   **Predictable and Safe User Interaction**: All scripts that modify or delete data must follow a standard interaction model.
 By default, they should prompt for confirmation before overwriting existing files.
 A `--force` flag should be available to bypass this prompt for automated workflows.
 In either case, a backup of the overwritten data should be created automatically.

+*   **Race Condition Prevention**: All data processing and experiment operations are protected by a global lock mechanism to prevent concurrent execution that could corrupt data.
+The lock is automatically managed through PDM command wrappers and pytest fixtures.
+Users should always use `pdm run` commands rather than executing scripts directly.
+If a lock becomes stale due to a process crash, use `pdm run unlock` to manually remove it.

 *   **Guaranteed Reproducibility**: Experimental results must be verifiably linked to the parameters that created them.
 The pipeline ensures this by automatically archiving the `config.ini` file within each run's output directory, creating an immutable record.

 *   **Standardized Wrapper and Backend Interfaces**: All user-facing PowerShell wrappers and their Python backends must adhere to a consistent architectural pattern to ensure robustness and predictability.